TWInPartners/PDFLearner/replit.md

 ## Overview

-This is a PDF Flashcard Generator application built with Streamlit that allows users to upload PDF documents and automatically generate flashcards from the content.
-The app features Google Drive integration for syncing flashcards and is designed as a Progressive Web App (PWA) for mobile-friendly usage.
+This is a comprehensive PDF Flashcard Generator application built with Streamlit that allows users to upload PDF documents and automatically generate flashcards and quiz questions from the content.
+The app features PostgreSQL database integration for persistent data storage, Google Drive synchronization, and is designed as a Progressive Web App (PWA) for mobile-friendly usage across devices.

 ## User Preferences